-The Home-learning Club meets after school on a Thursday from 3.30 to 4.30pm
+The Home-learning Club meets after school on a Thursday during the lunch break

 Monitoring and review of policy

 This policy will be available on the school website or on request from the school office.
 Parental comments at consultation evenings and on the annual survey will help us to know whether this policy has provided greater clarity about home learning.
 It will be reviewed annually.